cube3power/atsd/rule-engine/notifications/custom-ifttt.md

 ![](images/ifttt_key_2.png)

 Keep the `${webhook_name}` placeholder in the URL path so that it can be customized in the rule editor.
-This would allow you to send SMS from different applets using the same web notification.
+This will allow you to send SMS messages from different applets using the same web notification.

 ### Payload